dsaucez/SLICES/sopnode/ansible/README.md

 ## Setup automation environment

 We use Ansible to deploy the different services on the SophiaNode infrastructure.
-The playbooks require Ansible 2.5 or higher (we tested them on `Ansible 2.9.6` and `Ansible 2.12.7`).
+The playbooks require Ansible 2.13 or higher (we tested them on `Ansible 2.13.2`).
 The present section presents instructions on how to setup the environment on GNU/Linux Ubuntu 20.04.

 To interact with the infrastructure rely on `ansible.posix`, `community.kubernetes`, `cloud.common`, `kubernetes.core`, `community.crypto`,